-As a member of the St. Edward’s Honors Program, you will join other high-achieving, highly motivated students from a variety of schools and majors
+As a member of the St. Edward’s Honors Program, you’ll join a group of bright, inquisitive minds in pursuing a meaningful, intellectually stimulating life.

-In the senior year, Honors students work one-on-one with a faculty mentor to prepare and present a Senior Thesis.
-Past thesis projects include varied creative work such as comic books, plays and fashion shows.
-Students have also completed research projects on topics such as Gothic architecture, gentrification and art in Harlem and East Austin, and educational models for street children in South Africa.
-The thesis is presented publicly during the biannual Honors Symposium, making it excellent preparation for graduate school and the professional world.
+Past thesis projects include varied creative work such as graphic novels, plays and fashion designs.
+Research projects have covered Gothic architecture, gentrification and art in Harlem and East Austin, and educational models for street children in South Africa.
+The thesis is presented publicly during the biannual Honors Symposium, making it excellent preparation for graduate school and future careers.

 Q. Can students of any major be part of the Honors Program?

 A. Yes, students of any major can take part in the program.
 The diversity of students within the Honors Program provides opportunities to learn from other disciplines.

 Q. Why was I selected for admission to the program?